 About 3/4 of the way into the four-hour flight, the Captain informed me he no longer had control of the flight instruments.
-The Airbus, a fly-by-wire aircraft, computer malfunctioned and he couldn’t tell if the plane had brakes or landing gear.
-He said, if we were to survive an emergency landing we would need to land on a long runway.
-Orange County, CA our original destination couldn’t accommodate us.
-We would, instead, divert to LAX which was an hour or more away.
+The Airbus, a fly-by-wire aircraft, computer malfunctioned, and he couldn’t tell if the plane had brakes or landing gear.
+He said that we would need to land on a long runway if we were to survive an emergency landing.
+Orange County, CA, our original destination, couldn’t accommodate us.
+We would, instead, divert to LAX, which was an hour or more away.

 I secured the first cabin.
-I shared the information with my crew and told them to await further instructions from me or the captain.
-The captain made the announcement about the flight’s diversion to LAX and advised the passengers of a possible mechanical problem.
-We didn’t alarm the passengers unnecessarily and the flight continued as if it were routine.
+I shared the information with my crew and said to await further instructions from the captain or me.
+The captain announced the flight’s diversion to LAX and advised the passengers of a possible mechanical problem.
+We didn’t alarm the passengers unnecessarily, and the flight continued as if it were routine.

 LOSE THE ACT

 I just didn’t know how to act.
 You know that saying “get your act together”?
-Well, your act is just that – an act and it only works when you are in control of your environment.
-When you have no control such as in an emergency, then what?
-Most of us will have a “break down” and the real you will appear.
+Well, your act is just that – a show.
+And it only works when you are in control of your environment.
+When you have no control, such as in an emergency, then what?
+Most of us will have a “break down,” and the real you will appear.

-8 years had passed since my meltdown with “Mr. Golden Aura”.
-Four years working as a Flight Attendant and now I had training in how to respond to an emergency when my “act” failed me.
+8 years had passed since my meltdown with “Mr. Golden Aura.”
+Four years working as a Flight Attendant, I had training in responding to an emergency when my “act” failed me.
 I learned how to move through emotional outbursts without trying to control them.